Richard Sharp (banker): BBC chairmanship

-Conservative donations and political controversy
+Conservative donations

-The Guardian reported that Sharp had donated more than £400,000 to the Conservative Party and that he was a former director of the Centre for Policy Studies, a think tank created by Margaret Thatcher in the 1970s with historical links to the Conservative Party.
+In January 2023, The Guardian reported that Sharp had donated more than £400,000 to the Conservative Party and that he was a former director of the Centre for Policy Studies, a think tank created by Margaret Thatcher in the 1970s with historical links to the Conservative Party.
 The appointment followed that of Tim Davie, a former Conservative Party council candidate, to the role of Director-General.
-Professor Diane Coyle, formerly of the BBC Trust, stated in January 2023 that Sharp should never have even been on the selection panel.
+Diane Coyle, formerly of the BBC Trust, stated in January 2023 that Sharp should never have even been on the selection panel.

 In January 2023, The Sunday Times reported that just weeks before Sharp was announced as BBC chairman, he helped the then Prime Minister, Boris Johnson, secure an £800,000 loan.
 Sharp helped connect Johnson with Sam Blyth, a multimillionaire Canadian businessman and one of Johnson's distant cousins, who acted as a guarantor.
 Sharp did not disclose any involvement with Johnson's financial arrangements during the interview process, nor at a hearing before a select committee.
 He acknowledged that he "connected" Johnson and Blyth but denied that this was a conflict of interest.
 Replying to a question about this from Sky News, Johnson said that Sharp knew nothing about his personal finances.

 Following the story, the Labour Party called for an investigation into Sharp's appointment as chair of the BBC and suggested that the Prime Minister had breached the code of conduct.
 The accusations have been dismissed by the Cabinet Office via a spokesperson and members of the government have maintained that Sharp was hired on merit.
-The Board of the BBC is reviewing potential conflicts of interest, but Sharp has stated that he will not quit his position.
+The Board of the BBC was reviewing potential conflicts of interest, but Sharp has stated that he would not quit his position.